DerGuru/The-Resonant/Chapters/P2-16 - Resonance Market.md

 *Quietly.*

 They climbed the overpass stairs into a daylight that looked newly invented.
 Traffic had the good manners to sound ordinary.
-Jason exhaled slow and long—salt first, then water.
+Jason exhaled slow and long - salt first, then water.
 The jar of corelets clicked once in the pouch like a polite throat‑clear.

 “Pastry tax,” Lina said, as if that had always been the plan.